slspeek/odbinfo/doc/new_design_plan.md

 For Module obj_id, title and to_dict have to do with the representation. basic_functions stores the analysis result.

 ## New design setup
+### Steps to distingish
+1. Reading
+2. Preprocessing
+3. Dependency search
+4. Representation
+    * Graphs
+    * Hugo website

+### Immutability
-In principle for all components mentioned above we make three classes.
+In principle for all components mentioned above we make two classes.
 For example for Module we create ModuleRaw for the result of the reading process.
 Then a Module for the dependency search.
 ```mermaid
     classDiagram